 It also forms part of Barcelona’s Modernisme Route.

-In compliance with current legislation, guided visits to the Sant Pau Art Nouveau Site may only be conducted by tour guides authorized by the Generalitat of Catalonia and teachers accompanying groups of students.
+In accordance with current regulations, guided visits to Sant Pau Art Nouveau Site may only be conducted by the Art Nouveau Site’s own guides, tour guides authorized by the Generalitat de Catalunya, and teachers accompanying groups of students.